PeterSenpai/302-project/documents-and-notes/meeting-notes.md

 #### Things that were done:

 - Plan A3
-  - A2 Restrospective
+  - A2 recap
-    - Most goals have been completed
+    - Most goals for the project have been completed
-    - Things that could have done better: handle nested questionnaires
+    - Things that need to be improved: handle nested questionnaires
       - Lazar and Peter will work on this in A3
-    - Template will be prepared by Lazar
   - 1 non-optional feature remains:
     - Sending the questionnaire response to FHIR endpoints
       - This is the only non-optional feature
       - Frontend already sends the response to backend
       - The team reviewed a demo FHIR RestAPI shared by Alex
       - Alan and Jeff will work on backend
-  - 2 optional features remain:
+  - 3 optional features remain:
-    - Choosing a questionnaire and Log-in
+    - Handling nested questionnaires, Choosing a questionnaire, and Log-in
     - Will work on them if the other feature is completed before due date
+  - Discussed what needs to be done for documentation for A3 and will get started on that

 #### Next steps/Action Items: